The

 Thanks

-to the UK Film Council, new digital projection equipment is currently
+thanks to the UK Film Council, new digital projection equipment is currently

 being installed in over

 200 UK cinemas in the UK.
-This
+Over

 It